Our programmes encourage people to be more energy efficient, reduce carbon emissions and switch to renewable energy at home, at work and on the road.

 Warm Up New Zealand: Healthy Homes

-This programme makes homes warmer, drier and healthier through retrofitted insulation.
-Its current focus is rental properties occupied by low-income tenants.
+This programme makes homes warmer, drier and healthier through retrofitted insulation for low-income home owners and tenants.

 The Energy Spot series of TV advertisements is EECA’s most effective awareness-raising tool.
 They cover a range of consumer topics including power saving, water heating, appliances, vehicles, efficient driving and tyre pressure.